woman in a field

 Be Serene Capsules

-And the great thing I love about all Healthy Gut products is they offer a 60-day money back guarantee.
+And the great thing we love about all Healthy Gut products is that they offer a 60-day money back guarantee.
 If it isn’t working for you, just contact their customer support for a refund.

 Finally, let’s look at some single-ingredient options if you aren’t ready for a combo product yet.